Inayat Hussain Bhatti: Politics

 Bhatti also dabbled in politics by joining Pakistan Peoples Party of Zulfikar Ali Bhutto in 1975.
 He surprised everyone with his speeches and turned out to be an excellent orator, during the election campaigns of 1977 and 1988, he energetically campaigned for his party, often attending and addressing several different rallies in a single day.
 During the late 1980s, he was appointed 'secretary of party's cultural wing', a position which he held for a year and then resigned because of his various other commitments.

 In 1985 elections, during General Muhammad Zia-ul-Haq’s regime, he contested for a seat in the National Assembly of Pakistan from NA 95, and lost by a narrow margin.
 Later in his life, he joined All Jammu and Kashmir Muslim Conference of Sardar Muhammad Abdul Qayyum Khan, with whom he shared a cordial relationship.

+Punjabi culture and religion

 He was a protagonist of the development of Punjabi language and literature.
 In the 1970s, along with two other like minded personalities, Mr. Zia Shahid (now chief editor of daily newspaper, Khabrain), and Mr. Masood Khaderposh (a retired bureaucrat), he started the publication of a weekly magazine Kahani (story) for the endorsement of Punjabi language and literature.
 Bhatti Sahib was also the chairman of Punjab Workers Movement, founded in the 1980s for the same objectives.

-He was also an outstanding speaker on different themes of Islam, addressed hundreds of "majalis" and participated in Muharram congregations regularly.
+He was also an outstanding speaker on different themes of Islam, addressed hundreds of majalis and participated in Muharram congregations regularly.

-Achievements

-Bhatti's efforts did not go unrewarded, some of the honours bestowed by the Pakistani society at large are: